mborn1/pyoptex/docs/source/customization.rst

 First, we compute the time factor values in `time_array`.
 Next, we define the covariate function.
-It takes the design and model matrix as an input and returns an time-augmented version.
+It takes the design and model matrix as an input and returns a time-augmented version.
 Let us first consider when `random = False`.
 In this case, we select the desired subset of the time array and augment both the design matrix and the model matrix with a linear time trend.

 However, when `random = True`, we generate a random vector as augmentation.
 The random parameter is used to augment random samples such as those required to compute the moments matrix in the I-optimality criterion.

-In short, the `random` parameters specifies whether to the samples should be augmented completely random, or predetermined.
+In short, the `random` parameters specifies whether to the samples should be augmented completely randomly, or predetermined.

 Cost-optimal design
 ^^^^^^^^^^^^^^^^^^^